ChandanaKoppula/osmosys-learning/php/php-beginners.md

 Best place to start on Data Types would be to go through - http://php.net/manual/en/language.types.php

-Our recommendation would be to covert atleast till the `NULL` Data Type and then to go through Type Juggling - http://php.net/manual/en/language.types.type-juggling.php
+Our recommendation would be to cover atleast till the `NULL` data type and then to go through Type Juggling - http://php.net/manual/en/language.types.type-juggling.php

-After covering the above, you should be able to identify the various data types allowed by PHP.
+#### By the end of this task you should be able to understand -

+1. Identify the various data types allowed by PHP.

 ## Task 7 - Variables in PHP